gunslinger7/logistics-simulator/README.md

 ## General:

-Uses excel files of specific form remembers shipped components in the order they were shipped.
+Uses excel files of specific form, calculates the weekly costs and plots the result.
+Also has a slider for varying the pick-up.

+Remembers shipped components in the order they were shipped.
 Delivery and Pick-Up happen on the same day - Sunday, and the commponents that were shipped first are picked-up first.
 It calculates weekly costs, displays the data and shows the average cost per week.
 Lets you vary the monthly Pick-Up amount via a slider, see the changes in real-time, and saves the changes when the window is closed (if desired).

 Later I will add another slider that will let vary the distribution of pick-up amount within the month (e.g. pick up more items in the beginning of the month and less in the end of it).